 3. Internet access

-Following on from the previous point, if you want your delegates to have wifi access on their own devices you may want to have a look at the link below.
+Following on from the previous point, if you’re using an Event App and want your delegates to have WiFi access on their own devices you may want to have a look at the link below.
 It’s a bit geeky but if you want to handle this aspect, you will need to get a bit technical.

 4. Size does matter